 Xavier Musketeers NBA Players

 might be a smaller school on the scale of NCAA athletics, but that doesn't mean they're not fierce.
 The Xavier Musketeers

 have roped in some top talent on the basketball court over the years, including First Round NBA draft picks like Tyrone Hill

 be recognizable for Musketeers fans, and especially the red-hot David West, who was an Associated Press Honorable mention

 in 2000-01, as well as a John R. Wooden Finalist in 2001-02 and Associated Press First Team and AP National Player of the

 year in 2002-03.
-Fans of David West can find his No. 30 jersey retired at Xavier University, along with other notable
+Fans of David West can find his No. 30 jersey retired at Xavier University, along with other notable players

 Xavier Musketeers Basketball Trivia

 Big East Conference, the Xavier Musketeers have their work cut out for them year after year after endless year.
 The Big East

 is known for heaving some heavyweights into the NCAA Tournament annually, and Xavier is no stranger to the Big Dance.
 Musketeers

 fans can be spotted supporting the team in their navy and white getups at every single home game, and Xavier fans travel the

-to win big games against highly ranked teams in the NCAA, and their fans have come to expect an unsurpassed
+to win big games against highly ranked teams in the NCAA, and their fans have come to expect an unsurpassed level of competitiveness